Ferrite-iOS/Ferrite/README.md

 ## What iOS versions are supported?

-iOS 15 and up.
-This is because SwiftUI is very flexible with these versions.
-I have no intention of backporting Ferrite to iOS 14, so please update if you want to use it.

-However, if you want an immersive browser for your websites with iOS 14 support, please look at my sister app Asobi.
+iOS 14 and up.
+I was able to successfully backport the app!

 ## Planned features